 I’ve taken to calling myself a rock star on a regular basis.
 Not out loud or anything, just silently, to myself.
 It’s by far one of the best lifestyle changes I’ve made this year.

 A couple months ago, my counselor suggested I work on affirming myself more.
-(By the way, I think receiving counseling is something to be unashamed of––don’t be afraid to jump on that train.)
+(By the way, I think getting therapy is something to be unashamed of––don’t be afraid to jump on that train.)

 Self-affirmation sounded a little hokey to me.
 At the same time, it seemed like a bandwagon I should probably climb onto.
 My counselor pointed out that even receiving affirmation from God Himself (which I do often receive) isn’t the same as affirming yourself.